nimaafshar/metadamagenet/README.md

 We trained some models with multiple random seeds (multiple folds) to ensure they have low variance and consistent scores.
 We trained Localization models only on pre-disaster images because post-disaster images added noise to the data; we used post-disaster images in sporadic cases as additional augmentation.
 We initialized each classification model's feature extractor using weights from the corresponding localization model and fold number.
-While training both classification and localization models, no weights were frozen.
+In training both classification and localization models, no weights were frozen.
 Since the dataset is unbalanced, we use weighted losses with weights relative to the inverse of each class's sample count.
 We applied morphological dilation with a 5*5 kernel to classification masks as an augmentation.
-Dilated masks made predictions more bold.
-We also used pytorch [^pytorch] amp for FP-16 [^fp16] training.
+Dilated masks made predictions bolder.
+We also used PyTorch [^pytorch] amp for FP-16 [^fp16] training.

 ### Loss Functions